Algorithms, hardness and graph products on a pursuit-evasion game: An fpt-algorithm parameterized by the -fewness of the graph

 \begin{proof} From the definition of spider, every vertex of $G$ has a neighbor in the clique $C$.
-Thus, if $d\geq 1$, one guard in $C$ is sufficient: just move to a vertex also in $C$ at distance 1 from the spy.
-From now on, consider surveillance distance $d=0$.
+Thus, if $d\geq 1$ or $s=1$, one guard in $C$ is sufficient: just move to a vertex also in $C$ at distance 1 from the spy.
+From now on, consider surveillance distance $d=0$ and $s\geq 2$.

-Assume $G$ is a thin spider.
-Since the spy can move in one step from a vertex of $C$ (or $R$ if $R\ne\emptyset$) to any vertex of $S$, then each vertex of $S$ must have a distinct guard in its closed neighborhood before the spy's move.
-Thus, $|C|=|S|$ guards are necessary if $R=\emptyset$ and $|C|+1$ guards are necessary if $R\ne\emptyset$.
-Moreover, if $R=\emptyset$, $|C|$ guards are sufficient: just maintain one guard controlling each vertex of $C$ in its only neighbor in $S$.
-Finally, if $R\ne\emptyset$, $|C|+1$ guards are sufficient: just maintain in all rounds every vertex of $C$ with a guard and one guard in the same vertex of the spy.
-This is possible since all vertices of $G$ has a neighbor in $C$.

-Now assume $G$ is a thick spider.
+First suppose that $G$ is a thick spider.
 Since the spy can move in one step from a vertex of $C$ (or $R$ if $R\ne\emptyset$) to any vertex of $S$, then each vertex of $S$ must have a guard in its closed neighborhood before the spy's move.
 Thus, since every vertex of $C$ has a non-neighbor in $S$, 2 guards are necessary if $R=\emptyset$ and $3$ guards are necessary if $R\ne\emptyset$.
 Moreover, if $R=\emptyset$, $2$ guards are sufficient: if the spy is in $S$, one guard goes to the same vertex of the spy and other guard to the only non-neighbor in $C$, since it dominates all other vertices of $S$; if the spy is in $C$, both guards go to $C$.
 Finally, if $R\ne\emptyset$, $3$ guards are sufficient: just maintain in all rounds two guards in distinct vertices of $C$ and one guard in the same vertex of the spy.
 This is possible since any two distinct vertices of $C$ dominates all vertices of $G$.

+Now suppose that $G$ is a thin spider.
+Since the spy can move in one step from a vertex of $C$ (or $R$ if $R\ne\emptyset$) to any vertex of $S$, then each vertex of $S$ must have a distinct guard in its closed neighborhood before the spy's move.
+Thus, $|C|=|S|$ guards are necessary if $R=\emptyset$ and $|C|+1$ guards are necessary if $R\ne\emptyset$.
+Moreover, if $R=\emptyset$, $|C|$ guards are sufficient: just maintain one guard controlling each vertex of $C$ and its only neighbor in $S$.
+Finally, if $R\ne\emptyset$, $|C|+1$ guards are sufficient: just maintain in all rounds every vertex of $C$ with a guard and one guard in the same vertex of the spy.
+This is possible since all vertices of $G$ has a neighbor in $C$.

 \end{proof}

 The next lemma determines the guard number on separable p-components.